 - Garnish each bowl with 2 basil leaves.

-Thai Green Curry Paste Brands
+Vegan Green Curry Paste Brands

 I’ve prepared this dish with Thai Kitchen’s green curry paste; however, I prefer making it with Maesri’s brand.
 Here are my thoughts regarding each.